 Lost your period?
 You might just need to eat more.
 A lot more.
 Losing your period to undereating is called hypothalamic amenorrhea and is common, especially in women under thirty.

-If you lost your period to undereating, you likely will have one or more of the following signs:
+If the problem is undereating, you likely will have one or more of the following signs:

 - no withdrawal bleed from the pill or a progestin-challenge